Uncountably many enumerations of well-quasi-ordered permutation classes: A Decomposition

 \section{A Decomposition}

 We frame the discussion in this section as considering the effect of deleting points from rightward-yearning pin sequences.
 There are essentially three types of pins we can delete: the first pin, the last pin, or an interior pin.
-We handle these cases below in order of their difficulty, for a word~$w\in\alphabet^n$. \begin{itemize} \item To delete the last pin from a pin sequence, we simply don't create it in the first place.
-Thus the permutation obtained from~$\psi^\norigin_w$ by deleting the point corresponding to $p_n$ is~$\psi^\norigin_{w(1)\cdots w(n-1)}$. \item The same argument as above holds for the first pin, so the permutation obtained from~$\psi^\norigin_w$ by deleting the point corresponding to the first pin is~$\psi^\norigin_{w(2)\cdots w(n)}$. \item Deleting the $i$\th pin from~$\psi^\norigin_w$ for some index $2\le i\le n-2$ corresponds to replacing the origin in the permutation~$\psi^\origin_{w(i+1)\cdots w(n)}$ with the permutation~$\psi^\norigin_{w(1)\cdots w(i-1)}$. \end{itemize} We call the operation in this last case \emph{inflating the origin}, and this case is the reason we introduced the permutations~$\psi^\origin_w$ in Section~\ref{sec-rightward-yearning} in the first place.
+We handle these cases below in order of their difficulty, for a word~$w\in\P$ of length $n$. \begin{itemize} \item Deleting the last pin from a sequence is equivalent to not creating it at all.
+Thus the permutation obtained from~$\psi^\norigin_w$ by deleting the point corresponding to~$p_n$ is~$\psi^\norigin_{w(1)\cdots w(n-1)}$. \item The same argument as above holds for the first pin, so the permutation obtained from~$\psi^\norigin_w$ by deleting the point corresponding to the first pin is~$\psi^\norigin_{w(2)\cdots w(n)}$. \item Deleting the $i$th pin from~$\psi^\norigin_w$ for some index $2\le i\le n-2$ corresponds to replacing the origin in the permutation~$\psi^\origin_{w(i+1)\cdots w(n)}$ with the permutation~$\psi^\norigin_{w(1)\cdots w(i-1)}$. \end{itemize} We call the operation in this last case \emph{inflating the origin}, and this case is the reason we introduced the permutations~$\psi^\origin_w$ in Section~\ref{sec-rightward-yearning} in the first place.
 The process of removing pins from the permutations~$\psi^\origin_w$ is also needed, but is entirely analogous to the above, and will be handled once we have introduced some additional notation.

 Inflating origins is similar to the sum of two permutations.
-Recall that given a permutation~$\sigma$ of length $m$ and another permutation~$\psi$ of length $n$, their \emph{sum} is the permutation denoted by~$\sigma\oplus\tau$ and defined by
+Recall that given a permutation~$\sigma$ of length $m$ and another permutation~$\psi$ of length $n$, their \emph{sum} is the permutation~$\sigma\oplus\tau$ of length~$m+n$ defined by

 The origin in~$\psi^\origin_w$ is always the leftmost point, so we define the more general operation of inflating the first entry of a permutation.
 Suppose that~$\sigma$ is a permutation of length $m$ and that $\tau$ is a permutation of length $n+1$.
-Then~$\sigma\boxplus\tau$ is the permutation of length $m+n$ obtained by inflating the first entry of $\tau$ by~$\sigma$.
-Formulaically, it is defined by
+Then, we define~$\sigma\boxplus\tau$ as the permutation of length $m+n$ obtained by inflating the first entry of $\tau$ by~$\sigma$.
+Formulaically, $\sigma\boxplus\tau$ can be defined by